Em2see/comm_agg/README.md

 npm run start
 ```

+### Create code for tampermonkey

-or create new version of the js bundle
+1. create new version of the js bundle

 ```bash
 npm run nonprod:test
 ```

-4. Run python simple server on port 7000
+2. Run python simple server on port 7000
 For serving for greasemonkey local test

 ```bash